Layton-Lab/est-ras-bone/README.md

 # RAS, estrogen, calcium, and bone
-This code is for the manuscript ``A physiology-based mathematical model of the renin-angiotensin system, bone remodeling, and calcium homeostasis: Effects of estrogen and renin-angiotensin system inhibitors'' by Melissa Stadt and Anita Layton.
+This code is for the manuscript [Stadt and Layton, "A physiology-based mathematical model of the renin-angiotensin system, bone remodeling, and calcium homeostasis: Effects of estrogen and renin-angiotensin system inhibitors", submitted](https://www.biorxiv.org/content/10.1101/2025.05.01.651663v2.abstract)
  The manuscript is under review.

 ## Key files